Hussienma/Hussienma/README.md

 ### Hello

-I'm Hussien, currently a Computer science student and a web developer.
-I have knowledge in Javascript and its frameworks Nodejs and React
+I'm Hussien Mohamed, a junior software engineer and a web developer with 2+ years of experiance with MERN.
+Visit my <a href="https://hussienma.github.io/My-Portfolio/">website</a>

 ### A Project I have done recently